SparrowClover33/SparrowClover33/README.md

 - General people like: homophobes, racists etc. Also PLS DON'T ASK ABT POLITICS ty!
 - Horndogs (I sadly met few before </3)
 - People who are rude in general
+- I don't like pointing this out, but close friends of someone who I had drama months ago outside and in PT.
+They probably know who I am talking about, but I don't wanna get into this conversation again and this also made a scar on me so please DNI thank you!

 IWC:
-- Everyone knows this rule, but pls don't don't approach on convention if I'm eating and ask for a pic, surerly we can take few after my break!
-- People below 17 years old, it's because I'm adult some people can mistake me for 15 year old so dw!
-Just please then keep interactions to minimum after I ask for photo or you do thx!
+- People below 17 years old, I often hang out anyways in 18+, but just please then keep interactions to minimum after I compliment you or something before adding me on PT or somewhere else
+- I sometimes need some time alone, so I probably move somewhere alone, but please don't cover me or bother when I have DNI, thank you!